The BEST Seared Scallops with Lemon Butter Sauce! This dish is simple and quick for a date night at home or an indulgent weeknight meal.

 Tips for the perfect seared scallops

-- Dry your scallops with a paper towel - this simple step will insure that the scallops get a nice sear on both sides.
-If the scallops have too much water on them they will boil in the pan.
+- Dry your scallops with a paper towel - this simple step will ensure that the scallops get a nice sear on both sides.
+If the scallops have too much water on them, they will boil in the pan.

 How to thaw scallops

-Serve as a starter or main dish, these tender scallops melt in your mouth in the most delicious way!
+Serve as a starter or main dish; these tender scallops melt in your mouth most deliciously!